 Bicycling has long been a part of the transportation mix in the District of Columbia.
 In the late 19th Century and early 20th Century, bicyclists, pedestrians, buggies, and streetcars all shared District streets.
 Today, bicycling still makes DC one of the most livable cities in the country.

-The Department of Transportation has a well established and very successful Bicycle Program which is committed to providing safe and convenient bicycle access throughout the city.
+The Department of Transportation has a well-established and very successful Bicycle Program that is committed to providing safe and convenient bicycle access throughout the city.
 Evidence of the program's efforts is visible on a great number of streets across the District.

-Established by law and appointed by the DC Council, the BAC advises the Mayor and city government on bicycling issues.
+Established by law and appointed by the DC Council, the Bicycle Advisory Council advises the Mayor and city government on bicycling issues.

-The Bicycle Advisory Council meets on the first Wednesday of odd numbered months.
+The Bicycle Advisory Council meets on the first Wednesday of odd-numbered months.
 Meetings are held in room 1117 of One Judiciary Square (441 4th Street, NW) from 6 to 8 pm.
-All meetings are open to public.
+All meetings are open to the public.
 Check with the Bicycle Program Manager to confirm the date and location.

-Printable maps of DC bicycle routes, lanes, trails, and traffic conditions are available from the following links.
+Printable maps of DC bicycle routes, lanes, trails, and traffic conditions are also available.